peteleba/peteleba/README.md

 # 👋 Hello, I’m Peter Okiokpa,
-I am Peter Okiokpa, a passionate developer advocate committed to advancing Robotics and Artificial Intelligence (AI) Engineering across Nigeria and Africa through education, community engagement, and innovation.
-My mission is to make robotics and AI accessible to developers and enthusiasts by fostering vibrant tech communities, creating impactful content, and empowering the next generation of innovators.
-I also work as a Creative Content and Technical Writer, Developer Advocate, and Robotics & AI Engineer dedicated to empowering individuals and solving real-world challenges through education, innovation, and impactful content.
+An AI Engineer, Technical Content Writer, and passionate advocate for Robotics and AI Engineering.
+I specialize in developing AI-driven solutions, creating clear and actionable technical content, and empowering the next generation of tech enthusiasts through education and advocacy.

+With hands-on experience in robotics and AI, I founded Roemai, a venture dedicated to the education, innovation, and advocacy of Robotics and AI Engineering across Nigeria and Africa.
+Through Roemai, I aim to bridge the technology skills gap, empower young minds, and foster socio-economic growth in the region.
+I also co-manage and tutor at Softmatic Academy, where we provide training in coding, robotics, and AI to equip future tech enthusiasts with the practical skills they need to thrive.